ScriptyShake/Inverse-Kinematics-Blog/index.md

 In order for Inverse Kinematics to work, we will also need to set-up Forward Kinematics first, which I will explain shortly.

-## GLTF Skeletal Hierarchy Set-Up & Forward Kinematics
+## GLTF Skeletal Hierarchy Set-Up and Forward Kinematics

 ### Theory